alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 Once you’ve finished testing with your sandbox account, follow these steps to switch from testing to live.

-Unless stated otherwise, this section applies both to services that have integrated with the GOV.UK Pay API, and to services that use the [self service payment link](/#self-service-payments) functionality.
+Unless stated otherwise, this information applies both to services that have integrated with the GOV.UK Pay API, and to services that use the [self service payment link](/#self-service-payments) functionality.

 ## Request a live account

 You must send GOV.UK Pay your test account’s service ID before the account can go live.
 To get the service ID:

 1. Sign in to your [GOV.UK Pay account](https://selfservice.payments.service.gov.uk/login).
-1. Select __My services__ in the header menu.
+1. Select __Switch service__ in the header menu.
 1. Select __Manage team members__ for the test account you want to make live.
 1. Copy the page URL, for example https://selfservice.payments.service.gov.uk/service/23f0eb425a9569988b99b5bb641a541d
 1. Send the service ID to the GOV.UK Pay team at [govuk-pay-support@digital.cabinet-office.gov.uk](govuk-pay-support@digital.cabinet-office.gov.uk).